LODSContent/ChallengeLabs_ArmResources/ARMTemplates/201-vmss-internal-loadbalancer/readme.md

 # Deployment of a VM Scale Set of Linux VMs behind an load balancer with NAT rules

-**NOTE:** This template was is a copy of the Microsoft [201-vmss-internal-loadbalancer](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-internal-loadbalancer) Azure Quick Start template and is provided here only to support labs on the LODS platform.
-Please note that this copy of the original template was modified for the labs on the LODS platorm that use it.
+**NOTE:** This template is a  *modified* copy of the Microsoft [201-vmss-internal-loadbalancer](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-internal-loadbalancer) Azure Quick Start template and is provided here only to support labs on the LODS platform.